The Affect Schools Have on Home Values

 Other Statistics Worth Looking at Include:

-- Student to teacher ratio.
+- Student-to-teacher ratio.

 - Testing results in math, reading, and science.